georgialoper/vanilla-extract-codemash-2023/pages/vanilla-extract/6_sprinklesFn.md

 <!--
 so instead of defining our heading styles in our .css.ts file at build time, we can actually go and call our sprinkles function in our heading component to compose our styles at no runtime cost.

-Since the classes already exist, only the lockup needs to happen at runtime.
+Since the atomic classes already exist and are there in the browser, only the lockup needs to happen at runtime.

 so we can import our sprinkles fn